Ardavan-mo/scripts/README.md

 <h3>
 Install Docker:

-  Installs the core docker code to the remote server Install Python3_pip:
+  Installs the core docker code to the remote server.

+Install Python3_pip:

-  Pip is an installation module that allows for additional docker modules to be installed easier Docker Module:
+  Pip is an installation module that allows for additional docker modules to be installed easier

+Docker Module:

   Tells the previous PIP module to install the necessary docker component modules.